Ajmal191/case-study-buddy/README.md

 ---

-**Made with ❤️ for business education and professional development**
+**Made with ❤️ for higher education, professional development and lifelong learning**